2002:

 Disney launches a new volunteer program called "Give a Day, Get a Disney Day."

-The program will provide certified volunteers with a one-day ticket next year to any park at Walt Disney World or
+day ticket next year to any park at Walt Disney World or at Disneyland.

 1995: